Shopping Cart

 Yet, revenue performance varies a lot from one salon to the other.
 Indeed, the top 1/3rd franchises had a revenue of $737,000 per year whereas the bottom 1/3rd had an average revenue of $329,000 only.

-As per our own analysis, using the average revenue per unit of $539,000, we estimate the average Waxing The City franchise makes $60,000 in profits per year (11% EBITDA margin).
+As per our own analysis, using the average revenue per unit of $564,000, we estimate the average Waxing The City franchise makes $41,000 in profits per year.

 Is a Waxing The City franchise a good investment?

-Because of a low profitability, Waxing The City has a high payback period.
-We found that Waxing The City has a payback of 12+ years (assuming a 5% net profit margin).
+Because of a lower-than-peers profit margin, Waxing The City has a higher payback period vs. most salon franchises.
+Indeed, we estimate that Waxing The City has a payback of 9 years.

-As you would expect, this isn’t the best franchise investment: you would have to wait 12 years at least before you can repay investors, creditors and yourself.
-Again, this assumes your salon reaches 5% net profit margin.
-Yet, there is no guarantee your salon will perform as such.
+As you would expect, this isn’t the best franchise investment: you would have to wait 9 years at least before you can repay investors, creditors and yourself.

 Also, keep in mind that these numbers are based on the analysis of 7 company-owned salons as disclosed by the franchisor in the FDD.
 As such it is also possible that the 113 franchised-owned salons as of 2022 perform better than the company-owned salons as presented in the FDD.